 That’s why it’s important to find a doctor with experience and skill in diagnosing, treating, managing, and preventing infectious diseases.
 No matter the cause or impact of an illness, Temple infectious disease specialists are trained to act quickly while properly diagnosing a problem.
 Then, we’ll work to provide you with the latest treatment options that fit your needs.

-Temple’s infectious diseases team includes board-certified doctors who are specially trained to treat fast-developing infections quickly and precisely.
-These doctors also support Temple’s Comprehensive HIV Program, which provides primary and specialty HIV care under one roof.
+For more than 50 years, our infectious disease doctors have been treating fast-developing infections quickly and precisely.
+Our doctors also support Temple’s Comprehensive HIV Program, which provides primary and specialty HIV care under one roof.

 Before an overseas trip, you may have questions about contracting an infectious disease in the country you’ll be visiting.
-You may have been advised to be vaccinated against Hepatitis A or B, malaria, yellow fever, and other infectious diseases.
+You may have been advised to be vaccinated against Hepatitis A or Hepatitis B, malaria, yellow fever and other infectious diseases.